robtuley/knotwerk/db/readme.txt

 == Database Type Abstraction ==

 This lightweight wrapper does not provide any database abstraction, and expects raw SQL arguments.
-The library itself supports both MySQL and SQLite by virtue of using SQL that is compatible with either, and there are plans to shortly include PostgreSQL support too.
+The library itself supports MySQL, PostgresSQL and SQLite by virtue of using cross-compatible SQL.
 In the cases that there is significant advantage in using DB-specific SQL, the DB type can be explicitally sniffed by using the main connection pair is() method.

 <?php
 if ($db->is(T_Db::MYSQL)) {